SwanCanNon/Geektext/README.md

-List of features moved to TODO
+List of features moved to PROJECT